 When trying to prove intent, the length of time you spend in a home does not determine your domicile and residency.

 Hence, the true intent of an individual is determined by other authorities.
 These authorities can include judges and revenue agents.
-If you have changed your domicile and want to state a new domicile as your primary home, it is advisable to go through a thorough legal process and sever all ties to your prior domicile.
+If you have changed your domicile and want to state a new domicile as your primary home, it is advisable to go through a thorough legal process and cut all ties to your prior domicile.

-Domicile vs Residence Taxes
+Domicile versus Residence Taxes

 • Personal Income Tax